 - Wash chicken chunks.

-- Marinate chicken with ½ teaspoon each of Cumin powder, coriander powder, garam masala powder, red chili powder, turmeric powder, sugar, salt, and also 1 tablespoon Mustard oil for 30 minutes.
+- Marinate chicken with ½ Tsp. each of Cumin powder, coriander powder, garam masala powder, red chili powder, turmeric powder, sugar, salt, and also 1 Tbsp.
+Mustard oil for 30 minutes.

 - Meanwhile, wash both Gobindobhog Rice and also Red lentil under running water and soak in plain water for 15 minutes.